 With the Public

 When you produce product or service descriptions, contracts, agreements or other content related to your customers or the public, your copy needs to be clear, factual, and comprehensive in order to prevent the impression that customers or potential customers are being misled in any way.
 There can be financial and legal ramifications to content accuracy as well.

-When your copy is weak, unengaging, dated, or contains misspells, grammatical and punctuation errors, missed words, it sends the message that the organization is sloppy and lazy.
-Potential customers, competitors, and other business leaders are left with the impression that something’s amiss if so little attention is paid to the content, which serves as the voice of the company.
-They’ll exit your website and move on to your competitor’s website, and they will keep searching until they find a site that offers what they want.
+Weak copy—copy that’s un-engaging, dated, or contains misspells, grammatical and punctuation errors or missed words sends the message that the organization is sloppy and indifferent to public perception.
+Potential customers, competitors, and other business leaders are left with the impression that quality is not a top priority if so little attention is paid to the content, which represents the company’s public image.
+In fact, a website is usually consumers’ first introduction to the business.
+If they’re unimpressed for any reason, they’ll exit your website and move on to your competitor’s website, and they will keep searching until they find a site that impresses them.
 They want content that reassures them that the business is competent and considerate enough to make sure the copy is written to engage and gain their trust.

-Businesses that don’t make high-quality copy a priority struggle with earning customer loyalty and trust.
-After all, if a business reflects sloppiness in the copy that is supposed to motivate potential customers to buy their products and services, how are they to believe that its products/services, industry expertise, and customer service won’t be just as sloppy?
-If you’re among the (too) many business owners and professional service providers who underestimate the power of your content’s influence on your reputation and lead generation, you’re losing sales.
-The cost of outsourcing your copywriting to a professional will be repaid in short order, and the long-term ROI will solidify the value of hiring a professional copywriter.
+Businesses that fail to make high-quality content a priority struggle to earn customer loyalty and trust.
+In today’s customer-centric business environment, consumer trust is tantamount to making sales.
+After all, if a business fails to offer website and blog content that motivates potential customers to buy their products and services, they won’t even bother to find out if its customer service and industry expertise are confidence builders; they’ve already moved on to a competitor.
+If you’re among the (too) many business owners and professional service providers who underestimate the power of their content’s influence on target audiences, you’re losing sales.
+The cost of outsourcing your copywriting to a professional will be repaid in short order, and the long-term ROI will solidify the value of hiring a professional copy writer.